afonsocdaniel/employees/README.md

 - [Todos](#todos)

 ## Install

+You have start the docker daemon.
+Docker compose will run the front-end and the back-end at the same time for you.

 ```
 docker-compose build
 ```

-There is no need to something locally, only start the docker daemon.
-Docker compose will run the front-end and the back-end at the same time.

 ## Usage